Ayush-byte-1203/c2c/replit.md

 BuildPro Connect is a full-stack web application that connects property owners with professional construction contractors and skilled laborers.
 The platform facilitates finding and hiring construction professionals for residential, commercial, and industrial projects.

+**Current Implementation**: The project has been rebuilt using vanilla HTML, CSS, and JavaScript with a Node.js/Express backend and PostgreSQL database.
+This provides a lightweight, fast-loading web application with full functionality.

 ## User Preferences

 Preferred communication style: Simple, everyday language.